 DARK LIGHTS UP

-Critically acclaimed Los Angeles-based singer/songwriter Eleni Mandell, who has “created an impressive body of work over the last decade” (Los Angeles Times) and whose “lyrics are lucid, exploring the elusive promise of romance with wit and moony wistfulness” (Entertainment Weekly), will release her 10th studio album, Dark Lights Up, July 24, 2015 on Yep Roc Records.
+Critically acclaimed Los Angeles-based singer/songwriter Eleni Mandell, who has “created an impressive body of work over the last decade” (Los Angeles Times) and whose “lyrics are lucid, exploring the elusive promise of romance with wit and moony wistfulness” (Entertainment Weekly), has released her 10th studio album, Dark Lights Up, on Yep Roc Records.

 Following a visit to the Country Music Hall of Fame while on tour with her two young children, Mandell was inspired by and reflected on her classic country influence.
 After listening to Roger Miller, who her kids fell in love with, she “was really struck by how simple his production was, and how central his voice and how open the sound was on the record.
 It was really organic.
 There aren’t a lot of layers, and the melody and his voice and the words were more beautiful for it.
 It made me want to de-clutter and strip away and make something simple that still sounded full and beautiful.”